Generate reports and close a request

 Reports for internal use: These reports are for your organization's internal records related to the subject rights request.
 They include an audit log and a list of all the files you applied tags to during the data review in order to follow up or take further action on.

 When reports are generated, the organization completes the request by sending the appropriate reports in a secure manner to the data subject in order to fulfill the subject rights request.
-If the data subject has requested a deletion of their data, it is the organization's responsibility to identify items for deletion and carry out the deletion.

 The subject rights request data package contains items marked as Include during the data review stage of the process.
 The data package is generated as a zip file.
 When it's ready for download, select the report's row on the Reports tab of the subject rights request details page.
 A flyout panel will open with a button to Download the report.
 The What do do next instructions on the flyout panel provide a quick reference for how to work with the contents.